libwww-perl/URI/README.md

     connections.
 Its syntax is the same as http, but the default port is different.

+- **geo**:

+    The _geo_ URI scheme is specified in [RFC 5870](http://tools.ietf.org/html/rfc5870).
+    The scheme is used to reference physical location in a two- or three-dimensional coordinate reference system in a compact, simple, human-readable, and protocol-independent way.

+    `URI` objects belonging to the geo scheme support the common methods.

 - **icap**:

     The _icap_ URI scheme is specified in [RFC 3507](http://tools.ietf.org/html/rfc3507).